 - The policy team prepares a draft policy based on the outline in the scoping document and engages with stakeholders across the college community

-- All draft policy documents will be posted online for 4 weeks and will include an online survey to support feedback from across the college community
+- All final draft policy documents will be posted online and include an opportunity for feedback.

 - Other consultation tools may include: focus groups, drop-in feedback sessions, discussion forums, or information sessions